reposense/RepoSense/docs/ug/sharingReports.md

 ### Publish on the web

 As RepoSense reports are in a web page format, you can publish a report by simply uploading it onto any web hosting service.
-Given below are several options that not only allows publishing reports, but **also allows various levels of automating** the whole process (example: automatically update the report daily).
+Given below are several options that not only allow to publish reports, but **also enable various levels of automating** the entire process (e.g., automatically update the report daily).

 {{ embed("Appendix: **Using RepoSense with GitHub Actions**", "withGithubActions.md") }}